Black Hole Superradiance in Dynamical Chern-Simons Gravity: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We have calculated the superradiance spectrum of perturbations for a slowly rotating black hole in dCS gravity.
-We have found that the spectrum is composed of two contributions: one that is similar to the usual GR contribution from an $(\ell,m,n)$ mode, and another that includes additional contributions from the $\ell$th, the $(\ell+2)$th and the $(\ell-2)$th modes.
-The $\ell$th and $(\ell+2)$th modes are dominated by the $(\ell=1,m=1,n=0)$ mode, and the $(\ell-2)$th mode is dominated by the $(\ell=3, m=1, n=0)$ mode.
+We have found that the spectrum is composed of two contributions.
+For every mode with frequency $\omega_\ell$, there is a background contribution analogous to the usual GR solution and a perturbation which is proportional to a linear combination of $P_\ell^m$ and $P_{\ell \pm 2}^m$.
+Similar to the solution for a Kerr black hole, the spectrum is dominated by the $\ell=1, m=1, n=0$ mode. while the higher $\ell$ modes do obtain additional contributions from the dCS perturbation, they remain subdominant.
 The dCS corrections are subdominant to the leading order $\ell=1$ GR contribution, and thus the angular dependence and overall shape of the scalar field cloud have small corrections which induce small deviations from GR.

 Despite the lack of macroscopic distinction of the angular dependence of the scalar cloud between dCS gravity and GR, there are still many possible avenues toward determining potential observable signatures and placing constraints on dCS gravity.
 In general, superradiance can be used as a probe of ultralight scalars.
 These probes can equivalently be used to test dCS gravity by extending the analysis done for ultralight scalar superradiance sourced by a Kerr black hole to include the dCS corrections.
 In particular, it would be of interest to determine the energy extraction due to the amplification of the scalar field and the resulting impact on the black hole Regge plane.
 It has also been suggested in \cite{Ficarra:2018rfu} that including multiple modes in the analysis of the superradiant instability can impact the evolution of the scalar cloud.
-Presumably, the dCS activation of multiple modes would have a similar effect.
-This activation, in turn, could lead to stronger spontenous emission of gravitational waves, as the scalar cloud transitions between energy levels.
+Presumably, the dCS solution would have a similar effect.
+This in turn, could lead to stronger spontenous emission of gravitational waves, as the scalar cloud transitions between energy levels.
 These ideas could be interesting avenues for future exploration.

 A puzzling finding of our results is that presence of the Chern-Simons caps do not seem to have an effect on the superradiant instability for the dCS black hole.
 One might expect that the behavior of the scalar field near the black hole would be altered due to the unique properties of the caps; however, we have found that the angular behavior of the scalar field in dCS gravity is similar to that in GR.
 One possible explanation is that the caps are located at the north and south poles of the black hole and extend out to about twenty degrees on each side.
 Superradiance is a process that is sourced by the rotation of the black hole, which is minimized at the poles where the effects of the caps are at a maximum.
 Due to this non-overlap of regions, the caps appear to be not relevant to the presence of the superradiant instability.